cube-inc/cube-scss-components/README.md

 $component-border-radius: 4px;
 $component-box-shadow: 0px 3px 16px -2px $gray-700;

-// Imports other cube-scss-components variables
+// Imports other cube-scss-components variables.
+// Should be imported at the end of your own custom variables because of variables dependencies
 @import 'node_modules/cube-scss-components/src/scss/_variables.scss';
 ```